 Puff Stitch: *YO, insert your hook, pull up a loop.
 Repeat from * 2 more times.
 Then YO, and pull through all loops on hook.

 Chain 140 (or any even number) with White.

-ROW 1: Starting in the 4th chain from the hook, work 1 SC, then chain one. *Skip the next stitch then work 1 SC, CH 1.
+Row 1: Starting in the 4th chain from the hook, work 1 SC, then chain one. *Skip the next stitch then work 1 SC, CH 1.
 Repeat from * to the end of the chain.
-On the last chain, end with a SC, then chain 2 and turn.
+On the last chain, end with a SC, then chain 2 and turn. (moss stitch)

 Note: You can either leave the tails to weave in later or you can crochet over them by wrapping them around the back of your work.
 I chose to wrap them around the back of my work and crochet over the tails as I went.
 Then when I came back to that side of the blanket again, I inserted my hook underneath the tails I had crocheted over to help keep them extra secure.

-ROWS 9 – 11: Work 3 rows of the moss stitch in White (SC, CH1 into each chain space of the row below), chaining 2 and turning at the end of each row.
-On the last stitch of row 7, pull through with Soft Peach.
+Rows 9 – 11: Work 3 rows of the moss stitch in White (SC, CH 1 into each chain space of the row below), chaining 2 and turning at the end of each row.
+On the last stitch of row 11, pull through with Soft Peach.
 Chain 2 and turn.